Solar Power Newfoundland and Labrador (2023 Guide)

 However, the price can easily be higher or lower depending on the size of the system, the complexity of the job, the type of equipment used, and even on the quality of your installation company.

 In general, aiming for the cheapest price shouldn’t be your goal.
 Most solar panels are guaranteed to last for 25 years, so you want to make sure that your installation job is good enough to support that.

 You’ll also want to be sure that the company you choose will be around in 5 to 10 years from now in case you need service or warranty work done.
 If you get a quote through us, we’ll connect you with a pre-vetted installer!

 Property Assessed Clean Energy (PACE) is an innovative financing option that allows you to cover the entire upfront cost of your solar system (or energy efficiency upgrades) with a $0 down, long amortization period, low interest ‘loan’.

 However, unlike a typical loan, this loan is attached to your property (not you) and is paid back on your property tax bill as a Local Improvement Charge (LIC).
 The only eligibility is that you need to own a certain portion of your home.

 Unfortunately, no PACE financing is currently available in Newfoundland and Labrador.

-Newfoundland and Labrador has low sunlight levels, high installation costs, and low access to solar installers – for these reasons (and more) we rank NL as being the worst province in the country for switching to solar power.
+Because of low sunlight levels, high installation costs, and limited financing options – we rank NL as being the worst province in the country for switching to solar power.